Phone Screen Interviews: The Essential Step in Your Recruitment Process

 How to Arrange a Telephone Interview

 There’s little point in trying to arrange a time to call as this often turns into a long-winded process.
-Instead try the following:
+Instead try the following

-How to do a Telephone Interview
+How to Perform a Telephone Interview

 Opening remarks